OtpChatBot/ybot-contrib/plugins/README.md

 Plugins
 ============

+  * alot - Shows a picture of an alot
+  * bravo - Bravooooo
   * travis - [travis-ci](https://travis-ci.org/) api.
   * reddit - some reddit functions.
   * google - Plugins which use Google services.
+  * deploy - Deploy your application with Ybot and capistrano.

 Usage
 ============